thelastbook/thelastbook.github.io/sheet/README.md

 ### Advanced Roll20 Macro Syntax

-You can write other macros as well that won't be triggered by buttons on the character sheet.
+You can write other macros as well that won't be triggered by buttons on the character sheet, but that you can use manually.
 Write them in the abilities list like above, but name them whatever you'd like.
 To use the same style of output templates used by the sheet macros, write the following into the textarea:

 ```
 &{template:<templatename>} {{name=@{<charactername>|character-name}}} ...Additional fields go here...